 Studying abroad with a Dutch diploma

-If you are going to study abroad, the educational institution often wants to have information about your Dutch diploma.
+If you are going to study abroad, the education institution often wants to have information about your Dutch diploma.
 First ask them what exactly they want.

 Do they want a translation of your diploma?
 Then find a sworn translator.
 For example, via the website of Bureau WBTV.

 Do they want a translation of your marks?
-Then go to your Dutch educational institution.
+Then go to your Dutch education institution.

 Do they want an indication of which diploma in the target country the diploma can be compared to?
 Then you can request a diploma description from us (for a fee).